Acropolis Official Website explained ✨

 Complete your purchase

-Once tickets are in your basket, you have ten minutes to check out.
+Once tickets are in your basket, you have ten minutes to reserve them and proceed to payment through the official e ticketing service.
 Enter your email and country of origin, then pay by credit card.
 Your confirmation and digital ticket arrive by email right away - just show it on your phone at the entrance.
 No printing needed.

 Plan your visit to the Acropolis

 The Acropolis opens at 8:00 AM year-round.
+Opening hours apply as published, and it is recommended to visit at opening time (8:00 AM) or after 5:00 PM to avoid extreme heat and crowds.
 Summer hours (April through September) extend to 8:00 PM, while winter hours (November to March) end at 5:00 PM.

-Between September and October, closing times decrease by 30 minutes every two weeks as daylight fades.
+Between September and October, there is a gradual reduction of closing times, decreasing by 30 minutes every two weeks as daylight fades.
 Last entry is always 30 minutes before closing.

 Metro line 2 (Acropoli station) is closest to the entrance.
 Lines 1 and 3 (Monastiraki station) are a 10-minute walk through the Plaka neighborhood.
-Wear sturdy shoes – the ancient marble gets slippery.
+The Beule Gate serves as a specific entrance point to the site, while the south exit provides an alternative way to leave the archaeological area, both clearly marked for visitor navigation.
+Wear sturdy shoes suitable for sports or active walking – the ancient marble gets slippery, and you should be careful whilst walking on high risk areas or uneven surfaces.

 There are no dining facilities inside the archaeological site.
 Bring water and stay hydrated, especially in summer when temperatures regularly exceed 35°C.

 The surrounding Plaka district has plenty of tavernas, cafés, and street food for after your visit.
-Restrooms are near the entrance, and nearby metro stations offer luggage storage.
+Restrooms are near the entrance, and a WC for the physically challenged is provided at the Information Center, located about 50m from the entrance of the South Slope of the Acropolis.
+Nearby metro stations offer luggage storage.

 Why the official platform matters

 The Hellenic Heritage platform is Greece’s response to overtourism and preservation concerns.
-By requiring timed entries and capping daily visitors, authorities protect both the 2,500-year-old monuments and the visitor experience.
+By requiring timed entries and capping daily visitors, authorities protect both the 2,500-year-old monuments and the visitor experience at the acropolis site.
 Fewer crowds blocking your view of the Parthenon.
 No endless queues in the Mediterranean heat.

 Frequently asked questions